Pantoflarz/news-api/README.md

 ## Coming Soon
 * Finish all js docs.
-* Unit tests.
+* Unit tests for controllers.
-* Tests for all existing endpoints.
+* e2e tests for all existing endpoints.
 * Recommendation algorithm to personalise returned news for a given account.
 * Code tidy-ups (logging to include all try catch blocks, mongodb query validation).